I was never a cat person.

 Now Rachel and Kato are companions, as are hound Annie and Kato.
 Very much a family, full and complete, those three.

-Before I began my initial bicycle journey, Ian, the bike-shop owner who supplied the Big, told me about another perpetual bike traveler, who pulled a trailer behind his bicycle to carry the two adult cats who accompanied him.
+Before I began my initial bicycle journey, Ian, the bike-shop owner who supplied the Big, told me about another perpetual bike traveler, who pulled a trailer behind his to carry the two adult cats who accompanied him.

 I had, by that time, logged thousands of local miles on the Big, preparing for my first out-and-away journey, and I’d already discovered that among my greatest challenges would be packs of dogs.